andrewjpage/seqbox/README.md

 * add readsets expects to find a single fastq in the barcode directory. need to combine the fastqs if the basecaller makes multiple.
+* all the input fastqs for both nanopore and illumina need to be gzipped.